abasener/Prediction-of-Course-Enjoyment/README.md

 # Prediction-of-Course-Enjoyment
-This R code runs a set of machine learning algorithms on reviews from courses from the University of Waterloo.
-Then outputs the error rates to a text document.
+The code uses Random Forest, Linear Regression, and Neural Networks to predict the enjoyment level of each course at the University of Waterloo.
+The data is from Kaggle.
+It creates a function for each method and then runs different subsets of the Waterloo data through the methods.
+The error rates are output to a text document.
+Then the error rates are recorded and plotted for each method and the data subset.
+To run the code, download the data set from Kaggle and put the correct path in the setup.
+The code to make diagrams of what each method is commented out, uncomment them to see the outputs.
+When running the code, the functions at the bottom of the document must be run before they are called.